ShawxingKwok/ITWorks/content/docs/multiplatform/mvb/proposal/_index.md

 # Custom shapes and animations
 These are designed as in `PhotoShop` and `Figma`, but embeddable in mainstream systems and bound-able with foreign Kotlin data, except those too complicated.
 It sounds difficult but is doable for a qualified official team.
-Even if it's not realized, this proposal is significant enough to beat other patterns.
+Even if it's not fully realized, this proposal is significant enough to beat other patterns.